 On the way there you can come over to a restored church of Jesus the Savior.

 Regarding the Pushkin museum I would recommed to go to Private collections museum instead (next door to Pushkin) for the great exhibition of modernists and impresionists.

 you should visit TSUM (a department store next to Big Theater) and see affluent russian people doing their shopping.
 And you can have a good luch at the caffee in GlobusGourmet supermarket on -1 floor.

 If you want to have a dinner with a good view on a city go to White Rabbit restaurant in Smolenkiy passage.
 There is much better view on a city than in Hyatt, probably only the O2 bar on the roof of Ritz hotel can compete with this place (but book a table on the second floor and insist to be seated there - it's busy place even on weekdays)

 Visit Park Gorkogo (Парк Горького) and Hermitage garnden - nice old parks where people love to walk and have fun.

 If you have a chance go to Ragout restaurant.
 This is exeptional place that is run by Moscow slowfood experts who use organic market products.

 Pushkin caffee - must visit for everyone.
 It's still very good after so many years.
 Just keep in mind that prices in menu depends of the floor you choose.

 Don't buy souveniers in The Red Square.
 Too expensive.
 The best way is to buy a magnet to fridge :) 7-10 $ and get a lot of photos.

 Don't take taxi in rush hour (8-10 am, 5-8 pm) use underground.
 And, by the way, the best way to get taxi in Moscow is to raise your hand.
 You will get russian car with Central Asia driver immediately :) minimum payment is 100 roubles (3,5$) maximum 600-700 from one side of Moscow to the other.
-Yellow taxi is expensive. over 7 years ago
+Yellow taxi is expensive. almost 8 years ago